Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Introduction

-An analogous situation arises in the charm sector with a predominantly attractive $DN$ ($T=0$) channel leading the resonance state $\Lambda^+_c(2595)$ just below the $DN$ threshold~\cite{Hofmann:2005sw,Mizutani:2006vq} and having an identical quantum number as $\Lambda(1405)$.
-However, unlike $\Lambda(1405)$, $\Lambda^+_c(2595)$ has a narrow width $\Gamma\sim 2.6$~MeV, making it more particle-stable.
-Furthermore, the potential model analysis of Ref.~\cite{Bayar:2012dd} posits that the $DNN\, (J=0, T=1/2)$ system is likely to form a deeply-bound trimer with binding energy $\sim 250$~MeV.
-However, assessing its Efimov signature has been difficult, being complicated by the presence of resonance and Coulomb effects.
-In contrast, the somewhat less attractive {\it quasi-bound} $DN$ ($T=1$) channel, being manifestly free of such complications may prove to be more favorable in exhibiting three-body universality signatures in the $DNN\, (J=0, T=3/2)$ channel, as hinted in Ref.~\cite{Yasui:2010zz}.
-Indeed in Ref.~\cite{Raha:2017ahu}, it was demonstrated that the $DN$ ($T=1$) channel manifests two-body universality upon invoking a {\it zero-coupling limit} (ZCL) idealization that excluded decay and coupled-channel effects.
-Furthermore, invoking the ZCL ansatz in the three-body sector, the neutron separation energy arguably becomes much smaller compared to the excitation energy of $D^0$-meson to the $D^{*0}(2007)$ resonance state.
-The distinct separation of scales thereby allows a halo-EFT~\cite{Hammer:2017tjm} description of the S-wave $D^0 nn\, (J=0, T=3/2)$ system.
-By solving the Faddeev-like momentum-space integral equations for the three-body scattering amplitudes, the analysis in Ref.~\cite{Raha:2017ahu} demonstrated that an Efimov-like $D^0nn$ threshold ground state becomes feasible at a substantially small value of the critical cut-off, namely, $\sim 40$~MeV, in comparison to the EFT hard/breakdown scale $\lambda_H\sim m_\pi$.
-This indicates an encouraging prospect of an S-wave $D^0 nn$ system manifesting as an Efimov-bound state.
+An analogous situation arises in the charm sector in the presence of the resonance state $\Lambda^+_c(2595)$ just below the $DN$ threshold ($T=0$ isospin channel)~\cite{Hofmann:2005sw,Mizutani:2006vq}, having an identical set of quantum numbers as in $\Lambda(1405)$.
+However, unlike $\Lambda(1405)$, the $\Lambda^+_c(2595)$ has a narrow width $\Gamma\sim 2.6$~MeV, which makes it more particle-stable.
+Furthermore, the potential model analysis of Ref.~\cite{Bayar:2012dd} posits that the $DNN\, (J=0, T=1/2)$ system is likely a deeply-bound trimer with binding energy $\sim 250$~MeV.
+However, assessing its Efimov signature has been difficult, complicated by resonance and Coulomb effects.
+In contrast, the $DN$ ($T=1$) channel is comparatively less attractive with a near-threshold resonance or {\it quasi-bound} state, the $\Sigma_c(2800)$~\cite{ParticleDataGroup:2016lqr}.
+Being manifestly free of complications due to Coulomb effects, the latter may prove to be more favorable in exhibiting three-body universal signatures in the $DNN\, (J=0, T=3/2)$ channel, as hinted in Ref.~\cite{Yasui:2010zz}.
+Indeed, in Refs.~\cite{Raha:2017ahu,Raha:2020sse}, it was demonstrated that the $DN$ ($T=1$) channel manifests two-body universality upon invoking a {\it zero-coupling limit} (ZCL) idealization that excluded decay and coupled-channel effects.
+Furthermore, by invoking the ZCL ansatz in the three-body sector, the neutron separation ($S_n$) energy arguably becomes much smaller than the excitation energy of the $D^0$-meson to the $D^{*0}(2007)$ resonance state.
+This distinct separation of scales allows for a halo-EFT~\cite{Hammer:2017tjm} description of the S-wave $D^0 nn\, (J=0, T=3/2)$ system.
+By solving the STM integral equations for the three-body scattering amplitudes, the analysis in Ref.~\cite{Raha:2017ahu} demonstrated that an Efimov-like $D^0nn$ threshold bound state becomes feasible at a substantially small value of the {\it critical cutoff} (i.e., the minimal regulator scale at which the first Efimov-bound state appears above the $n+(D^0n)$ {\it particle-dimer break-up} threshold), namely $\Lambda^{(0)}_{\rm crit}\approx 48$~MeV, compared to the ${}^{{\pi}\!\!\!/}$EFT hard/breakdown scale $\lambda_H\sim m_\pi$ (where $m_\pi$ is the pion mass).
+This indicates an encouraging prospect of an S-wave $D^0nn$ system manifesting itself as an shalow bound Efimov state.